learn-co-curriculum/java-mod-4-gradle-lifecycle/README.md

-# Lifecycles, phases, and goals
+# Gradle Lifecycle

 ## Learning Goals

-- Define the Gradle Lifecycle
-- Define the relationships between Lifecycle Phases, Tasks, and Plugins.
+- Define the relationships between Gradle lifecycle phases, tasks, and plugins.
+- Understand how a Directed Acycle Graph (DAG) of task dependencies is used during a build.
+- Use IntelliJ's Gradle Tool Window to execute a specific task.
+- Use Gradle to build and execute a Java program.

 ## Introduction